Outages, floods hit two New Jersey refineries; others restart

 Industry group Genscape said its infrared cameras detected the restart of key crude and vacuum distillation units.

-Delta Air Lines subsidiary Monroe Energy’s 185,000-bpd Trainer, Pennsylvania plant operated through the storm, and was expected to reach full rates next week after a maintenance overhaul, a source with knowledge of operations said.
+Delta Air Lines (DAL.N) subsidiary Monroe Energy’s 185,000-bpd Trainer, Pennsylvania, plant operated through the storm, and was expected to reach full rates next week after a maintenance overhaul, a source with knowledge of operations said.

 PBF Energy was ramping up its Delaware City refinery after minimal run-cuts, another such source said.
 A company spokesman confirmed reports that the plant had flared briefly, but said the incident had not affected operations.